webplatform/docs/html/attributes/hreflang/index.md

 {{Notes_Section
 |Notes====Remarks===
 You must set the value of this property before you can retrieve it.
-Language codes identify natural languages that are spoken, written, or otherwise used for the communication of information among people, and are defined and explained in [http://go.microsoft.com/fwlink/p/?linkid{{=}}203649 Tags for the Identification of Languages (RFC1766)].
+Language codes identify natural languages that are spoken, written, or otherwise used for the communication of information among people, and are defined and explained in [http://www.rfc-editor.org/rfc/bcp/bcp47.txt Internet-Draft: BCP 47].
 Computer languages are explicitly excluded from language codes.

 '''hreflang''' was introduced in Microsoft Internet Explorer 6
 |Import_Notes====Syntax===
 ===Standards information===